prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 ## A note on data sourcing

 Every quantitative claim in this PRD is tagged with a source type.
-No number should be taken as ground truth without validating it against your platform's own instrumentation.
+No number is to be taken as ground truth.

 | Tag | Meaning |
 |---|---|